Updated October 2018

 The Garmin Vivosport has a built-in GPS module, allowing to accurately track and monitor a variety of metrics while you are working out.
 It is very accurate at counting steps, though it did show a slightly larger discrepancy from the true manual count than the Vivoactive 3.
 However, it does have a much smaller set of activity profiles to choose from and wasn't terribly accurate at tracking flights of stairs climbed in our tests.

-Rounding out the bottom of the pack, our last 7 trackers all scored 5 or below.
-The Garmin Vivofit 3 and the Vivofit Jr. 2 are limited to tracking steps and timing activities, lacking the sensors for heart rate or stair climbing, enough to merit it a 5 out of 10.
+Rounding out the bottom of the pack, the remainder of the group all scored 5 or below.
+The Vivofit Jr. 2 is limited to tracking steps and timing activities exclusively, lacking the sensors for heart rate or stair climbing, enough to merit it a 5 out of 10.
 The Fitbit Zip only allows you to track step and distance walked, but also earned a 5 out of 10 for allowing access to the impressive set of community compare features the Fitbit app affords.
 The Misfit Shine 2 earned the same score, similarly only tracking duration and steps, but it has a few more activities that you can classify your physical activities under in the app.

 finished last, with a dismal 3 out of 10.
 It tracked steps accurately, but that's about all it did, proving unreliable at tracking anything else accurately.

 Finally, we looked at the companion apps for each manufacturer, as different models utilize the same app.
 The Fitbit app led this category with its weekly emails including your stats for the previous 7 days, as well as your top 3 friends on the step count leaderboard.
 The app has non-competitive "Adventures", where you can digitally walk along a path to a point of interest, using your steps.
 There are also competitive challenges you can undertake against yourself or your friends.